ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 ~~~
 {: #fig-cats-centralized title="An Example of CATS Metric Distribution in the Centralized Model"}

-In {{fig-cats-centralized}}, the C-SMA collocated with "CATS-Forwarder 2" distributes the computing metrics for both service contact instances (i.e., (CS-ID 1, CSCI-ID 1) and (CS-ID 1, CSCI-ID 2)) to the centralized C-PS.
-In this case, the C-PS is a logically centralized element deployed independently with the CATS-Forwarder 1.
-Similarly, the C-SMA agent located at "Service Site 3" advertises the computing metrics for the two services hosted by "Service Site 3" to the centralized C-PS as well.
-Furthermore, the C-PS receives the network metrics sent from the C-NMA.
-All metrics are used by the C-PS to select the most relevant path that leads to the Egress CATS-Forwarder.
-The selected paths will be sent from the C-PS to CATS-Forwarder 1 to indicate traffic steering.

 ## Hybrid Model {#sec-met-dist3}

-If the CATS framework is implemented in the hybrid model, the metric can be distributed, e.g., as illustrated in the {{fig-cats-hybrid}}.
-For example, the metrics 1,2,3 associated with the CS-ID1 are collected by the centralized C-PS, and the metrics 4 and 5 are distributed via distributed protocols to the ingress CATS-Forwarder directly.
-For a service with CS-ID2, all the metrics are collected by the centralized C-PS.
+In the hybrid model, the metric can be distributed, e.g., as illustrated in the {{fig-cats-hybrid}}.
+For example, the metrics 1,2,3 associated with the "CS-ID1" are collected by the centralized C-PS, and the metrics 4 and 5 are distributed via distributed protocols to the Ingress CATS-Forwarder directly.
+For a service with "CS-ID2", all the metrics are collected by the centralized C-PS.
 The CATS-computed path result will be distributed to the Ingress CATS-Forwarders from the C-PS by considering both the metrics from the C-SMA and C-NMA.
 Furthermore, the Ingress CATS-Forwarder may also have some ability to compute the path for subsequent packets accessing the same service.

 ~~~ aasvg